Answers to the Most Commonly Asked Questions We Receive about Grants

 #2: I Need a Grant—Can You Please Send Money to My Bank Account?

 Related to the first question, the second most common question we get relates to cash donation requests.
 Just as we do not provide grant funding, Peak Proposals does not provide cash donations to organizations or invest in businesses.
-While often these requests appear to be spam, sometimes we receive requests that seem legitimate, albeit misguided.
-By this we mean, the emails conflate “grants” with “cash donation,” as in, “our organization needs a grant, please send money.”
+While these requests often appear to be spam, sometimes we receive ones that seem legitimate, albeit misguided.
+By this, we mean the emails conflate “grants” with “cash donation,” as in, “our organization needs a grant, please send money.”

 Grants and cash donations are different.
 A grant usually involves a competitive application process.
 The typical order of events is as follows:

-The funder evaluates the proposals and chooses who it will award the grant to; and
+The funder evaluates the proposals and chooses the recipient.

-The recipient organization signs an agreement with the funder to do the agreed-upon work for the money given.
+The recipient organization signs an agreement with the funder to perform the agreed-upon work in exchange for the funds provided.

 You may be thinking, but money is money, right?
-If my organization needs money, I should ask for money.
-Does it matter if the money comes to me in the form of a cash donation or a grant?
+If my organization needs money, I should ask for it.
+Does it matter whether the money comes to me as a cash donation or a grant?

 Money is not money, as it turns out.
-Grants and cash donations are good for different things.
+Grants and cash donations serve different purposes.
 Additionally, some organizations, because of what they need the money for and how much they need, should really only be looking at one funding stream or the other.

 Key Concept: Grants and Cash Donations Are Different Funding Mechanisms and Serve Different Purposes